pkovzz/ngx-otp-input/README.md

 **pattern**

-Determines which characters be allowed according to a RegExp pattern.
+Determines which characters are allowed according to a RegExp pattern.

 | Property | Type   | Required | Default value            |
 | -------- | ------ | -------- | ------------------------ |